 Some of you also asked me to include the link to LOG YOUR EXERCISE at the top of every post, so I’ll do that from now on.
 If you want to join our 30-Day Fitness Challenge, start here! #HWHFitnessChallenge

-Today, I’m partnering with Nordstrom and we’re talking hair and how to get those gorgeous beachy waves!
+Today, I’m partnering with Nordstrom and we’re talking all about hair and how to get beach waves with a curling iron!
 I watched my genius hair guy, Chris, at M Salon in Houston curl my hair with a regular curling iron and liked how it looked and how much faster it seemed to go.

 When I shared this photo on Stories, I got lots of requests for a hair curling tutorial, so I tried to imitate his technique so I could show you here.
 I curled my hair the same way, the only difference in styling is that he leaves the curls tighter and I tend to fluff mine out more.